 The Prometheus Operator Helm chart provides a very nice monitoring tool set to monitor your cluster without any configuration.
 It includes Prometheus (the open source widely used metrics and alerting server) and Grafana (front end for visualizing the monitored components in dashboards).
 It provides readily available dashboards where you can monitor your cluster health, pods, nodes and Kubernetes workloads, right out of the box.

-In this post (Part 1/2), we will deploy the Prometheus Operator and start monitoring our cluster (If you want to skip ahead to the Edge Delta deployment, click the link to part 2/2 here).
+In this post (Part 1/2), we will deploy the Prometheus Operator and start monitoring our cluster (If you want to skip ahead to the Edge Delta deployment, see part 2/2 here.

-You need to have a working accessible Kurbernetes cluster.
+You need to have a working accessible Kubernetes cluster.
 Also kubectl and helm commands should be available on your machine: